-If you're not religious or Christian, then the "10 commandments" of gambling addiction might be a strange concept to grasp.
-For the atheists and non-Christians/non-Jews among us, the 10 commandments, which appears in the Bible, is essentially a "list of laws" you must follow—otherwise God could punish you in the afterlife.
+The 10 commandments, which appear in the Bible, are essentially a list of laws you must follow—otherwise God could punish you in the afterlife.

-But what does that have to do with gambling disorder and addiction?
+But what do they have to do with gambling disorder and addiction?

 You'll get the chance to view the do's and don'ts of addiction, and see how they relate to the original 10 commandments.